Other sources of Further reading at this web site

 S Simpson et al, The gut: Inside out.
 Science 307:1895, 3/25/05.
 Introduction to special feature section on The Gut: Inner Tube of Life.
 Topics include the role of microbes in the gut, inflammation, and energy balance.

 G Nagendrappa, An appreciation of free radical chemistry.
 3. Free radicals in diseases and health.
 Resonance, April 2005 (Vol 10 #4), p 65.
 A good overview of free radicals in biology.
 Includes discussion of the role of anti-oxidants.
-Free online: http://www.ias.ac.in/resonance/Apr2005/Apr2005Classroom.html.
+Free online: http://www.ias.ac.in/resonance/Volumes/10/04/0065-0074.pdf.
 (This is part of a series on various aspects of free radicals.
 The paper refers to Parts 1 and 2, in the February and March 2005 issues.
 Part 1, a general introduction, may be particularly useful here.
 Later parts of the series are in the July, August, and September 2005 issues.
 You can access all these other parts from the Vol 10 (2005) listings, at http://www.ias.ac.in/resonance/php/issue.php?vol=10&year=2005.)

 R Nogueiras & M Tschop, Biomedicine: Separation of conjoined hormones yields appetite rivals.
 Science 310:985, 11/11/05.
 News.
 A single gene codes for two peptide hormones (ghrelin & obestatin) -- with opposite effects on appetite.